archettialberto/airlab_server_guidelines/docs/server_guidelines/shell.md

 Welcome to the Shell Survival Guide! :shell: In this guide, we will explore the basic tools and commands that will empower you to navigate and utilize the Linux shell efficiently on our `Westworld` Lab Server.
-Whether you are new to the command line or looking to brush up your skills, this guide will equip you with the essential knowledge to streamline your machine learning experiments and research.
+Whether you are new to the command line or looking to brush up your skills, this guide will equip you with the essential knowledge to streamline your machine learning experiments and research. :rocket:

 ## Connecting to the Server